abhogal-lab/WillisWorks/README.md

 **Stages are representative and are meant for teaching/visualization purposes only**

 ## Dynamics
-Dynamics is independent of the active simulation.
+Dynamics is normally independent of the active simulation.
 The View dropdown selects Autoregulation curve, Suzuki progression, Steno-occlusive progression or Oxygen delivery.
+Selecting the Blood pressure & autoregulation simulation automatically opens the Dynamics panel with the Autoregulation curve as the initial view; the user can subsequently select another view.
 The Metric dropdown retains CBF, OEF, CMRO₂, intrinsic/available reserve, distal pressure, mitochondrial PO₂ proxy.
 Full curves use 43 samples and include the exact current operating point; a 17-point preview is used while dragging.

 # 11. Hemodynamic simulations